wandb/docs/docs/guides/model_registry/log-model-to-experiment.md

 Track a model, the model's dependencies, and other information relevant to that model with the W&B Python SDK.

 Under the hood, W&B creates a lineage of [model artifact](./model-management-concepts.md#model-artifact) that you can view with the W&B App UI or programmatically with the W&B Python SDK.
-See the [INSERT].
+See the Create model lineage map for more information [LINK].

 ## How to log a model